gianvalen/csci-51.02-lab/Lab 6/Lab6_RamosSeseValencia/Lab6_RamosSeseValencia_readme.txt

 # Lab 6: Concurrent Processes created by Jade Ramos, Rafael Sese, and Gian Valencia

 ## Description
-This program implements a Manhattan Distance function that uses a combination of absolute value, subtraction, and addition.
+This program creates a parent and child process using fork().
+The parent process continuously prints the current date and time every 10 seconds, while the child process launches the xclock program using execvp().
 The code includes:
-- A Manhattan Distance function
-- A main function to demonstrate the Manhattan Distance function
+- A function for displaying time
+- A child process that replaces itself with xclock
+- A parent process that prints a message every third iteration

 ## How to Run
 1. Compile the program using:

-g++ -o Lab5 Lab5_RamosSeseValencia_code.cpp
+g++ -o Lab6 Lab6_RamosSeseValencia_code.cpp

 2. Run the executable:

-./Lab5

-3. In the terminal, enter the value for test cases, number of points, the x y z coordinates of each point for each test case.
+./Lab6

+3. Perform ctrl + C to terminate.